 It is essential to understand the safety implications of eating unripe or raw papaya during healthy pregnancy and why it is not advised.
 So let’s talk about it!

 Is Unripe Papaya Bad for Pregnancy?
 Why?

-Unripe papaya has a green peel that distinguishes it from the orange or yellow ripe fruit.
+Unripe papaya fruit has a green peel that distinguishes it from the orange or yellow ripe fruit.
 However, unripe, semi-ripe, and raw papaya contain a significant amount of latex, which holds a chemical called papain.

 Papain is a chemical that can potentially damage the esophagus when consumed (source: National Library of Medicine & U.S. Department of Health and Human Services).
 Papain functions to break down macronutrients, including protein, carbohydrates, and fat.

 There is no research supporting the use of papain for medicinal purposes.
-Additionally, papain in unripe papaya is especially dangerous for pregnant women because it can have toxic effects on the fetus and may cause congenital disabilities.
+Additionally, papain in unripe green papaya is especially dangerous for pregnant women because it can have toxic effects on the fetus and may cause congenital disabilities.

 A research study was published in the British Journal of Nutrition that evaluated the effects of unripe papaya consumption on rats.
 Pregnant rats who received a blended mixture of unripe papaya experienced a significant increase in uterine contractions, while the rats receiving the ripe papaya blend did not.

 Therefore, this study showed that raw papaya resulted in increased uterine contractions that are unsafe during pregnancy, since they might cause early labor.
 This effect is primarily due to the latex content in unripe or raw papaya.

 In contrast, ripe papaya does not contain any latex, since the latex amount becomes negligible as the fruit ripens.